emqx/emqx-docs/en_US/security/authn/authn.md

 }
 ```

-Note that the `key.pem`,` cert.pem` and `cacert.pem` under the default directory of `etc/certs` are self-signed certificates generated by EMQX Broker.
+Note that the `key.pem`,` cert.pem`, and `cacert.pem` under the default directory of `etc/certs` are self-signed certificates generated by EMQX Broker.
 Therefore, when testing with a client that supports TLS, you need to configure the above CA certificate `etc/certs/cacert.pem` to the client.
 For production use, securely issued certificates must be used.

 ## PSK authentication